 Once you’ve installed and activated the WooCommerce Protected Categories plugin, it’ll give you the option to hide specific categories from your WooCommerce store.
 It also hides all of the sub-categories and products that fall under those categories.

-Here’s what you need to do to temporarily deactivate specific WooCommerce categories from your online store:
+Here’s what you need to do to temporarily deactivate or disable specific WooCommerce categories:

 - Get the WooCommerce Protected Categories plugin.
-Copy the license key from the order confirmation page or the email receipt.
+Copy the license key from the order confirmation page or the email notification.

-- Log in to your WordPress admin panel and head over to Plugins -> Add New.
+- Log in to your WordPress dashboard and head over to Plugins → Add New.

 - Click the Upload button and look for the plugin files on your computer.